 Hydrochloric and sulfuric acids are used in lithium processing, and waste products can leak.
 In China, where much of the current extraction occurs, a leak from a lithium operation into the Liqi River in Tibet killed fish and cows, and led to large protests from Indigenous peoples.

 As Prof. Thea Riofrancos, author of Resource Radicals, has stated, resource extraction locations are not purely determined by geology and the location of mineral deposits.
-In fact, it’s no coincidence that the most marginalized communities & Indigenous communities are where many of the most precious resources are mined; these are communities that are considered disposable.
+It’s no coincidence that the most marginalized communities & Indigenous communities are where many of the most precious resources are mined; these are communities that are considered disposable.

-Local communities, though, fight back when they are being exploited, building impressive grassroots resistance to extractors.
+Local communities, though, rise up when they are being exploited, building impressive grassroots resistance to extractors.
 How to those outside the local area build solidarity with these environmental justice struggles?
 What does history tell us about the role of outside influences in resource conflicts?

 Why did the US care about Chile enough to undermine their democratically elected leader in the 1970s?
-These actions followed in the long tradition of American governments supporting corporate interests abroad at the expense of the local people.
+These actions followed in a long tradition of American governments supporting corporate interests abroad over the will and well-being of the local people.
 Like the overthrow of the Guatemalan government in 1954 after conflicts with the United Fruit Company (now Chiquita), or the deposition of the Iranian prime minister in 1953 after he nationalized the oil industry, many democratically elected governments with an anti-colonial bent have been brought down with the aid of the United States.

 It happened in the DRC in 1961 as well.
 The U.S., along with Belgium, were behind the assassination of the first democratically elected prime minister of the DRC (then the Republic of Congo), Patrice Lumumba.
 The commonality between this country and Chile is that the elected leaders came from people-oriented, leftist, sovereignty movements that were generally against exploitation of their people by outside business interests.
-These are just two of the many countries with democratically elected leftist governments that the US government helped to destabilize.

 Yes to Life, No to Mining is “a global solidarity network of and for communities, organisations and networks who are standing up for their Right to Say No to mining and advancing life-sustaining, post-extractive alternatives.”
 YLNM has over 70 member organizations around the world in its coalition.